rikisen12/Ground-Water-Depth-Model/README.md

-# GROUND WATER DEPTH PREDICTION USING NEURAL NETWORK AND DNN MODEL
+# GROUND WATER DEPTH PREDICTION USING ML AND DNN MODEL

 ### This project predicts the Stage of Ground Water Extraction (%) using machine learning models: a Random Forest Regressor and a Deep Neural Network (DNN).
 The dataset contains features such as state, district, and other numeric values, preprocessed to build predictive models.